-2008C Interest Rate Swap Agreement.
-The obligation of the District to make regularly scheduled payments to WFB, the Swap Provider under the 2008C Swap, is payable from Net Revenues on a parity with the 2017C Bonds.
-Under certain circumstances, including but not limited to a downgrade of the ratings applicable to the 2008C Certificates or other Parity Obligations, an event of taxability with respect to the 2008C Certificates or a conversion of the interest rate mode with respect to the 2008C Certificates, the 2008C Swap may be terminated and the District may be required to make a termination payment to WFB.
-Any such termination payment owed by the District pursuant to the 2008C Swap would be payable from Net Revenues on a basis immediately subordinate to the 2017C Bonds.
+SIFMA Swap.
+The obligation of the District to make regularly scheduled payments to WFB, the Swap Provider under the SIFMA Swap, is payable from Net Revenues on parity with the 2018A Bonds.
+Under certain circumstances, including but not limited to a downgrade of the ratings applicable to subordinate obligations of the District, the SIFMA Swap may be terminated and the District may be required to make a termination payment to WFB.
+Any such termination payment owed by the District pursuant to the SIFMA Swap would be payable from Net Revenues on a basis immediately subordinate to the 2018A Bonds.

-The 2008C Certificates mature in 2046, which is later than the scheduled termination date of the 2008C Swap in 2020.
-Accordingly, the outstanding principal amount of the 2008C Certificates no longer matches the notional amount of the 2008C Swap and, as a result, a portion of the 2008C Certificates will be unhedged.
-Such unhedged portion will grow each year as the notional amount of the 2008C Swap declines until the 2020 termination of the 2008C Swap, after which time none of the 2008C Certificates will be hedged.
+The 2018C Bonds mature in 2046, which is later than the scheduled termination date of the SIFMA Swap in 2020.
+Accordingly, the outstanding principal amount of the 2018C Bonds does not match the notional amount of the SIFMA Swap and, as a result, a portion of the 2018C Bonds will be unhedged.
+Such unhedged portion will grow each year as the notional amount of the SIFMA Swap declines until the 2020 termination of the SIFMA Swap, after which time none of the 2018C Bonds will be hedged.